CenturyLinkCloud/PublicKB/Servers/how-to-delete-a-server-in-the-control-portal.md

 {{{
   "title": "How to Delete a Server in the Control Portal", "date": "08-30-2016",
-"author": Brandy Smith",
+  "author": "Brandy Smith",
   "attachments": [],
   "related-products" : [],
   "contentIsHTML": false,
   "sticky": false
 }}}

 ### Overview